omise/omise-node/README.md

 ## Contributions

-Before submitting a pull request, please run `jscs` to verify coding styles and ensure that all test pass:
+Before submitting a pull request, please run `jscs` to verify coding styles and ensure that all tests pass:

 ```console
 $ npm run jscs
 $ npm test
 ```

-You could use also use a git pre-commit hook to do this automatically by aliasing `pre-commit.sh` to the Git pre-commit hook:
+You could use also use a Git pre-commit hook to do this automatically by aliasing `pre-commit.sh` to the Git pre-commit hook:

 ```
 ln -s ./pre-commit.sh .git/hooks/pre-commit